Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Related Work

 Deep learning has driven significant progress in point cloud semantic segmentation.
 As comprehensively surveyed by \citet{guo2020} and, for construction applications specifically, by \citet{yue2024deep}, point-based, voxel-based, and projection-based approaches have evolved rapidly, establishing strong theoretical foundations for 3D understanding~\citep{HUANG202062}.

 Point-based methods operate directly on unordered point sets.
-PointNet~\citep{qi2016} pioneered permutation-invariant architectures using shared MLPs and max pooling for global feature aggregation.
+PointNet~\citep{qi2017pointnet} pioneered permutation-invariant architectures using shared MLPs and max pooling for global feature aggregation.
 PointNet++~\citep{qi2017pointnetpp} extended this with hierarchical feature learning through progressive neighbourhood grouping.
 Recent advances include kernel-based convolutions (KPConv~\citep{thomas2019}), efficient random sampling strategies (RandLA-Net~\citep{hu2020randlanet}), and serialised attention mechanisms (Point Transformer V3~\citep{wu2024point}).
 Voxel-based methods, typified by SparseConvNet~\citep{graham2017}, convert point clouds to sparse 3D grids for efficient convolution but introduce discretisation artefacts.
 Projection-based methods process multi-view 2D renderings using mature CNN architectures at the cost of inherent 3D geometric information.

 Construction-specific applications have explored these architectures for infrastructure analysis. \citet{pierdicca2020} applied PointNet to heritage architecture, \citet{agapaki2020} developed CLOI-NET for industrial component detection, and \citet{yin2022} introduced SE-PseudoGrid for piping system classification from LiDAR data.
-Our prior work, ResPointNet++~\citep{yin2021}, integrated residual learning into PointNet++ for real-world industrial MEP point clouds spanning 5 classes.
+Our prior works, ResPointNet++~\citep{yin2021}, integrated residual learning into PointNet++ for real-world industrial MEP point clouds spanning 5 classes and \citet{jing2026} proposed Building-MLLM, a multimodal large language model for semantic understanding of indoor building components.

 Although these studies demonstrate the applicability of supervised methods to construction and industrial domains, they address architectural elements, synthetic environments, or limited class taxonomies.
-The dual crisis of statistical rarity and geometric ambiguity that characterises operating industrial facilities remains largely unexplored.
-Industrial3D provides the benchmark that makes this challenge measurable.
+The dual crisis of statistical rarity and geometric ambiguity that characterises operating industrial facilities remains insufficiently measured under consistent benchmark conditions.
+Industrial3D provides such a measurement setting.
 Fully supervised methods, however, require complete annotation, motivating the label-efficient alternatives reviewed next.